MicrosoftDocs/defender-docs/articles/defender-for-cloud/asset-inventory.md

 - **Connected resources**.
 Quickly see which resources are connected to Defender for Cloud.
 - **Overall security state**: Get a clear summary about the security state of connected Azure, AWS, and GCP resources, including the total resources connected to Defender for Cloud, resources by environment, and a count of unhealthy resources.
 - **Recommendations, alerts**: Drill down into the state of specific resources to see active security recommendations and security alerts for a resource.
-- **Risk prioritization**: Risk-based recommendations assigns risk levels to recommendations, based on factors such as data sensitivity, internet exposure, lateral movement potential, and potential attack paths.
+- **Risk prioritization**: Risk-based recommendations assign risk levels to recommendations, based on factors such as data sensitivity, internet exposure, lateral movement potential, and potential attack paths.
 - Risk prioritization is available when the Defender CSPM plan is enabled.
 - **Software**.
 You can review resources by installed applications.
 To take advantage of the software inventory, either the Defender Cloud Security Posture Management (CSPM) plan, or a Defender for Servers plan must be enabled.